Sharing Experiments

 Unsupervised experiments are not currently supported by both Remote Storage and H2O MLOps.

-If a project is shared with you by another DAI user, the experiments and datasets associated with that project are initially greyed out, indicating that they live only in the Remote Storage.
+If a project is shared with you by another DAI user, the experiments and datasets associated with that project are initially greyed out, indicating that they live only in H2O Storage.
 Before they can be viewed and used, you must import them.
 This can be done by either clicking on the IMPORT button at a given row or by clicking the row menu and choosing the IMPORT option.

 Importing datasets from a shared project